sbrzz/sbrzz.github.io/_posts/2025-07-27-a-super-small-vision-language-model.md

   - me
 layout: single
 classes: wide
+words_per_minute: 250
 ---

 <div style="background-color: #fcfcfc; color: #2b2b2b; padding: 1rem; border-left: 4px solid #ccc; margin-bottom: 2rem;">
 <p>
-In the hope the AI community will benefit from this detailed post on the usage of nanoVLM for a specific use case.
+In the hope the AI community will benefit from this small post on the usage of nanoVLM for a specific use case.
 </p>
 </div>